FREQUENTLY ASKED QUESTIONS ABOUT ACTIVITIES AT KFTHC

 - Many riders ride one time per week, others ride bi-weekly.

 - There are several factors which are considered when determining fees.

 However KFTHC asks $30.00 for each lesson.

 - KFTHC does not refuse services based on lack of ability to pay.

-Meet with our Director, Mark Martin to discuss your family’s needs and resources.
+Meet with our Director, Cheryl Martin to discuss your family’s needs and resources.